n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.facebooktrigger/whatsapp.md

 Use this object to receive updates when your WhatsApp Business Account (WABA) changes.
 Refer to [Facebook Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.facebooktrigger/) for more information on the trigger itself.

 /// warning | Use WhatsApp trigger
-n8n recommends using the [WhatsApp trigger node](/integrations/builtin/trigger-nodes/n8n-nodes-base.whatsapptrigger/) with the [WhatsApp credentials](/integrations/builtin/credentials/whatsapp/) instead of the Facebook Trigger node.
+n8n recommends using the [WhatsApp Trigger node](/integrations/builtin/trigger-nodes/n8n-nodes-base.whatsapptrigger/) with the [WhatsApp credentials](/integrations/builtin/credentials/whatsapp/) instead of the Facebook Trigger node.
 That trigger node includes twice the events to subscribe to.
 ///

 /// note | Credentials